Primordial Black Hole formation from overlapping cosmological fluctuations: Summary and Conclusions

 \section{Summary and Conclusions}

-In this work, we have studied the PBH formation process from the collapse of overlapping curvature fluctuations.
+In this work, we have studied the PBH formation process from the collapse of overlapping cosmological fluctuations.
 To do that, we have used numerical simulations of the gravitational collapse of the super-horizon curvature fluctuations considering the formalism of the compaction function $\mathcal{C}$ to set up the initial conditions.

-Using a set of curvature profiles with different parameters, we have shown that when the length scales of two overlapped fluctuations are well separated and fluctuations are sufficiently decoupled, the threshold of PBH formation can be characterized by the shape around the compaction function's peak that is leading to the gravitational collapse, where analytical formulas $\delta_c(q)$ can be accurately applied.
-Meanwhile, depending on the degree of overlapping between the fluctuations, the threshold can be reduced by a few percentages compared to having isolated peaks in $\mathcal{C}$.
+Using a set of curvature profiles with different parameters, we have shown that when the length scales of two overlapped peaks in the compaction function are well separated and sufficiently decoupled, the threshold of PBH formation can be characterized by the shape around the compaction function's peak that is leading the gravitational collapse, where analytical formulas $\delta_c(q)$ can be accurately applied.
+Meanwhile, depending on the degree of overlapping between two peaks in the compaction function, the threshold can be reduced by a few percentages compared to having isolated peaks in $\mathcal{C}$.
 Therefore, our results confirm that the threshold for PBH formation is mainly characterized by the shape around the compaction function peak that is leading the gravitational collapse, even in the case of considering a multi-scale problem as done in this work.